-When you do not receive emails from your email form, try the following steps:
+When you do not receive emails, try the following steps:

 - Double check the email address in your Email action on the settings page.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.

 - Are you receiving other emails from your site (ie comment notifications, forgot password…)?
-If not, notification emails will not work either.
+If not, notifications will not work either.

 - Check your SPAM box.

-- Try a different email address in your settings.
+- Try a different address in your settings.